matthieuvigne/nemo_bldc/README.md

 ### Windows binary

-For Windows, you can simply use [this binary](https://github.com/matthieuvigne/nemo_bldc/raw/main/Nemo.exe) ; you can of source also install it in a python environment by following the above instructions.
+For Windows, you can simply use [this binary](https://github.com/matthieuvigne/nemo_bldc/raw/main/Nemo.exe) ; you can of course also install it in a python environment by following the above instructions.